ksduye/The-Other-Roles-Edited/README.md

 | Bounty Hunter Arrow Update Interval | Sets how often the position is being updated
 -----------------------

-## Witch
+## 女巫
 ### **阵营:内鬼**
-The Witch is an Impostor who has the ability to cast a spell on other players.\
+The 女巫 is an Impostor who has the ability to cast a spell on other players.\
 During the next meeting, the spellbound player will be highlighted and they'll die right after the meeting.\
 There are multiple options listed down below with which you can configure to fit your taste.\
-Similar to the Vampire, shields and blanks will be checked twice (at the end of casting the spell on the player and at the end of the meeting, when the spell will be activated).\
+Similar to the 吸血鬼, shields and blanks will be checked twice (at the end of casting the spell on the player and at the end of the meeting, when the spell will be activated).\
-This can result in players being marked as spelled during the meeting, but not dying in the end (when they get a shield or the Witch gets blanked after they were spelled by the Witch).\
+This can result in players being marked as spelled during the meeting, but not dying in the end (when they get a shield or the 女巫 gets blanked after they were spelled by the 女巫).\
-If the Witch dies before the meeting starts or if the Witch is being guessed during the meeting, the spellbound players will be highlighted but they'll survive in any case.\
+If the 女巫 dies before the meeting starts or if the 女巫 is being guessed during the meeting, the spellbound players will be highlighted but they'll survive in any case.\
-Depending on the options you can choose whether voting the Witch out will save all the spellbound players or not.\
+Depending on the options you can choose whether voting the 女巫 out will save all the spellbound players or not.\
 \
 **便签:**
-- The spellbound players will die before the voted player dies (which might trigger e.g. trigger an Impostor win condition, even if the Witch is the one being voted)
+- The spellbound players will die before the voted player dies (which might trigger e.g. trigger an Impostor win condition, even if the 女巫 is the one being voted)

 ### 游戏设置
 | 名字 | 描述 |
 |----------|:-------------:|
-| Witch Spawn Chance | -
+| 女巫 Spawn Chance | -
-| Witch Spell Casting Cooldown | -
+| 女巫 Spell Casting Cooldown | -
-| Witch Additional Cooldown | The spell casting cooldown will be increased by the amount you set here after each spell
+| 女巫 Additional Cooldown | The spell casting cooldown will be increased by the amount you set here after each spell
-| Witch Can Spell Everyone | If set to false, the witch can't spell the Spy and other Impostors
+| 女巫 Can Spell Everyone | If set to false, the 女巫 can't spell the 卧底 and other Impostors
-| Witch Spell Casting Duration | The time that you need to stay next to the target in order to cast a spell on it
+| 女巫 Spell Casting Duration | The time that you need to stay next to the target in order to cast a spell on it
 | Trigger Both Cooldowns | If set to true, casting a spell will also trigger cooldown of the kill button and vice versa (but the two cooldowns may vary)
-| Voting The Witch Saves All The Targets | If set to true, all the cursed targets will survive at the end of the meeting
+| Voting The 女巫 Saves All The Targets | If set to true, all the cursed targets will survive at the end of the meeting
 -----------------------

-## Ninja
+## 忍者
 ### **阵营:内鬼**
-The Ninja is an Impostor who has the ability to kill another player all over the map.\
+The 忍者 is an Impostor who has the ability to kill another player all over the map.\
 You can mark a player with your ability and by using the ability again, you jump to the position of the marked player and kill it.\
 Depending on the options you know where your marked player is.\
-If the Ninja uses its ability, it will leave a trace (leaves) for a configurable amount of time where it activated the ability and additionally where it killed the before marked player.\
+If the 忍者 uses its ability, it will leave a trace (leaves) for a configurable amount of time where it activated the ability and additionally where it killed the before marked player.\
-When performing a ninja ability kill, the ninja can be invisible for some seconds (depends on options)\
+When performing a 忍者 ability kill, the 忍者 can be invisible for some seconds (depends on options)\
 \
 **便签:**
-- The Ninja has a 5 second cooldown after marking a player
+- The 忍者 has a 5 second cooldown after marking a player
-- The trace has a darker (black) or lighter (white) color depending on the players color that will fade into green
+- The trace has a darker (black) or 执灯人 (white) color depending on the players color that will fade into green
 - The mark on the marked player will reset after a meeting or after using the ability to kill the marked player.
 Performing a normal kill will **NOT** reset the mark
-- If the Ninja tries to kill a shielded player (e.g. Medic shield, Shield last game first kill ), the kill will not be performed
+- If the 忍者 tries to kill a shielded player (e.g. 医生 shield, Shield last game first kill ), the kill will not be performed
-- If the Ninja tries to kill the Time Master while the shield is active, the Ninja won't teleport to the players position, but the Time Master shield will still be activated
+- If the 忍者 tries to kill the Time Master while the shield is active, the 忍者 won't teleport to the players position, but the Time Master shield will still be activated
 - If the marked target is on a different floor on Submerged, the arrow will always point to the elevator

 ### 游戏设置
 | 名字 | 描述 |
 |----------|:-------------:|
-| Ninja Spawn Chance | -
+| 忍者 Spawn Chance | -
-| Ninja Mark Cooldown | -
+| 忍者 Mark Cooldown | -
-| Ninja Knows Location Of Target | -
+| 忍者 Knows Location Of Target | -
 | Trace Duration | -
 | Time Till Trace Color Has Faded | -
-| Time The Ninja Is Invisible | -
+| Time The 忍者 Is Invisible | -
 -----------------------

-## Bomber
+## 爆炸狂
 ### **阵营:内鬼**
-The Bomber is an Impostor who has the ability to be very explosive.
+The 爆炸狂 is an Impostor who has the ability to be very explosive.
 They have the ability to plant bombs to spread grouping Crewmates and also kill them.\
-The Bomber also has the ability to perform a normal kill like all Impostors.\
+The 爆炸狂 also has the ability to perform a normal kill like all Impostors.\
 The plant time of the bomb can be different to the kill cooldown depending on the settings.\
 Crewmates can defuse a bomb depending on the settings.

 **便签:**
-- The bomb won't kill a shielded player (Medic, First Kill Shield)
+- The bomb won't kill a shielded player (医生, First Kill Shield)
-- The bomb won't kill a Mini until it's grown up
+- The bomb won't kill a 迷你船员 until it's grown up
-- The bomb can kill the bomber as well as their teammate(s)
+- The bomb can kill the 爆炸狂 as well as their teammate(s)
 - The hearing range can be higher/lower than the actual destruction range, depending on the settings, and has a visual indicator
 - The visual indicator slowly fades into red until the bomb explodes and it does not show the explosion range (only hearing range)!
 - The bomb can be defused by standing on it and snipping the fuse (button)